 What is a 'Tiny House'?

-Tiny Housing stems from an architectural and social movement that advocates living simply in smaller homes while better addressing affordable housing, minimilism, off-the-grid lifestyle, while reducing environmental impact and in many ways helping people establish a better connection with others through community, nature and the sharing economy.
+Tiny Housing stems from an architectural and social movement that advocates living simply in smaller homes while better addressing affordable housing, minimilism, off-the-grid lifestyle, while reducing environmental impact and in many ways helping people establish a better connection with others through a sense of communitas, nature and sharing economy.

 The Australian Tiny Housing Association defines a Tiny House as "moveable dwellings up to 50m2* that are suitable for residential use.
 Tiny houses can be largely grouped into 2 categories: on wheels or on skids. (*for one dwelling, excluding if they are connected)"